Vikramjeet009/testing/Readme.md

 copy ID of newly created public key & paste it in .env (it will be used as public key reference)

+# Get mime type from url of file
+file-type   (recommended)
+mime-type